 Or you can just Google the following:

-Position + Salary Range + Location
+Position + Salary Range + Location.

-Step #6: Set a Hiring Deadline
+Step 6: Set a Hiring Deadline

-Step #7: End with a Call to Action
+Step 7: End with a Call to Action

-A job description is incomplete if it doesn’t encourage the readers to apply.
+A job description is incomplete if it doesn't encourage the readers to apply.
 So, include an appropriate call to action (add specific instructions for how to apply as well) as the final sentence of the description and push the candidates to get in touch with you as soon as possible.
+This is your chance to improve candidate experience and attract top talent.

 Bonus Tip: Use Tools